Making better decisions at the heart of the business

 "These insights let our management team amend or adjust business rules over time to continually improve our data assets and put us at the forefront of the insurance industry.
 They also provide valuable evidence as to the effectiveness of the company's data-governance approach, which ensures punctual compliance with the Solvency II directive.
 It's a win-win situation," Light continues.

-Implement a data-governance programme to ensure compliance with regulations including Solvency II, and extend the benefits of data analytics into policy underwriting, claims management and customer service.
+Implement a data-governance program to ensure compliance with regulations including Solvency II, and extend the benefits of data analytics into policy underwriting, claims management and customer service.